leftygray/Australian_HBV_model/README.md

 - a results directory where project specific figures and outputs are stored.
 - a docs directory where project specific documents (as per the main docs directory) are stored.
 - a data directory where project specific data to inform input parameters or for calibration is stored.

+The repository contains an example project "Australian_HBV_model-BM" which includes the populations and parameters used in Ben Cowie's original model.